mrkraimer/PY_NTNDA_Viewer/README.md

 1) changing region sizes to non square image is different than EPICS_NTNDA_Viewer.
-I think that EPICS_NTNDA_Viewer works properly.
+I think that EPICS_NTNDA_Viewer has the correct behavior.
 2) RGB1 works but RGB2 and RGB3 have strange behavior
 3) Only blosc compression is currently implemented.